Flat-Coated Retriever VS Havanese

 Size and Appearance

 The Flat-Coated Retriever is a large-sized dog weighing 60–70 pounds and standing 22–24 inches tall.
-In comparison, the Havanese is small-sized at 7–13 pounds and 8–11 inches.
-This size difference is an important factor for families considering space requirements and physical handling.
+The Havanese is small-sized at 7–13 pounds and 8–11 inches.
+The size difference is significant and affects space requirements, food costs, and handling.

 Temperament